 3. Wipe Down the Remote

-Sick people like to watch TV, but you rarely think to clean the remote, says Gerba, whose lab has identified the clicker as one of the germiest objects in the home.
+Sick people like to watch TV, but you rarely think to clean the remote, Gerba says.
+His research has identified the clicker as one of the germiest objects in the home.

 When you touch hard surfaces like remotes, phones, or doorknobs, about half the germs can transfer to your hands, Gerba says.
 And viruses can survive on these surfaces for several days.

-To reduce your risk of picking up a bug, sanitize hot spots with wipes that say “disinfecting” on the label, and be sure to follow the instructions.
+To reduce your risk of picking up a bug, sanitize hot spots with wipes that say “disinfecting” on the label, and be sure to follow the instructions for best results.
 Staying at a hotel?
-Put the remote inside a plastic baggie to provide a protective layer.
+Put the remote in a plastic bag to provide a protective layer.

 You may keep hand sanitizer in your purse or car, but it’s not just for on-the-go disinfecting.

-In one 2014 study, researchers contaminated the hands of one adult in each of seven different households with a bacterial virus.
-They then placed alcohol-based hand sanitizer around the house (kitchen, bathrooms, nurseries) and instructed family members to use it one to three times throughout the day.
+In a 2014 study, researchers contaminated the hands of one adult in each of seven different households with a virus.
+They then placed an alcohol-based hand sanitizer around the house—kitchen, bathrooms, nurseries—and instructed family members to use it one to three times throughout the day.

-After eight hours, using hand sanitizer resulted in 99 percent fewer viruses on family members’ hands.
-There were also fewer viruses on household surfaces, like counters, faucets, and light switches.
+After eight hours, using hand sanitizer resulted in 99 percent fewer viruses on their hands, compared with those who didn’t use hand sanitizer.
+There were also fewer viruses on counters, faucets, light switches, and other surfaces.

-Look for a sanitizer with at least 70 percent alcohol, like Purell Advanced Instant Hand Sanitizer.
-“The alcohol will dissolve influenza’s fatty outer layer,” Gerba explains.
+Look for a hand sanitizer with at least 70 percent alcohol, like Purell Advanced Instant Hand Sanitizer.
+“The alcohol will dissolve influenza’s fatty outer layer,” Gerba says.

 5. Take the Stairs

-The most germ-infested elevator button of all: first floor, Gerba says.
-It makes sense.
-It’s the button everyone must press.
+The most germ-infested elevator button: first floor, Gerba says.
+After all, it’s the one button that everyone must press.